dtudk/pythonsupport-page/docs/internal/windows-arm.rst

 is emulated by windows.
 For most use cases emulation is enough for students to get by.

+The development status of win-arm64 can be followed in the following
+issues:

+* `conda-forge [enable windows arm64 #1940] <https://github.com/conda-forge/conda-forge.github.io/issues/1940>`_
+* `conda [Support for Windows on Arm #11472] <https://github.com/conda/conda/issues/11472>`_

+It looks like there is a long way until conda adopts win-arm64 into its ecosystem.

 When Emulation is Not a Viable Option
 -------------------------------------